tapioca24/p5.capture/README.md

 ### Stable recording 🎩

-Recording p5.js animations with a screen recording tool often causes performance issues.
+Recording p5.js animations with screen recording tools can cause jerky recordings.
-This is because the recording timing is out of sync with the rendering timing. p5.capture hooks into the `draw` function of p5.js to perform the recording task, so it works like magic.
+Complex animations can slow down the framerate and make recording unstable. p5.capture hooks into the p5.js draw function and records the rendered frame, so it works like magic.

 ### Keep your sketch clean ✨